kiniry/objective-c/s093030/assignment2/README.txt

 ---------- Inheritance ----------
-Inheritance in Objective-C works a little different when it comes to the declaration, since inheritance is declared in the header file and not the implementation file.
+Inheritance in Objective-C works a little different when it comes to the declaration, since inheritance is declared in the header file and not in the implementation file.
 Examples of inheritance is given in the Citizen and NoblePerson header files.